GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 ## Needed data

-1. Multispectral raster data of Heidelberg: Sentinel 2 data, because it's available free and has a resolution of 10m in the needed bands red, green, blue and NIR (https://scihub.copernicus.eu/dhus/#/home)
+- Multispectral raster data of Heidelberg: Sentinel 2 data, it's available free and has a resolution of 10m in the needed bands red, green, blue and NIR (https://scihub.copernicus.eu/dhus/#/home)
-2. Vector data of Heidelberg: GADM data by country (https://gadm.org/download_country.html)
+- Vector data of Heidelberg: GADM data by country (https://gadm.org/download_country.html), it's available free, structured in differnet administrative levels and comes with interesting additional data
+- Emission (CO2) data: OpenGHGMap (https://openghgmap.net/), it's available free, gives you one total emission value and shows the different sources of emission
+- Compensation power of vegetation: values from literature

-## How to aquire Sentinel 2 data
+### How to aquire Sentinel 2 data

 1. Navigate to <a href="https://scihub.copernicus.eu/dhus/#/self-registration">Copernicus Open Access Hub by ESA registration form</a> and set up an account
     - If you want to use Landsat 8 data, set up an account at <a href="https://earthexplorer.usgs.gov/">USGS Earth Explorer</a> (not recommended for smaller regions)